 Ten students will be selected yearly to receive full tuition support and a cost of living stipend.

 If you are a student pursuing a master’s degree in genetic counseling

 PAGC occasionally likes to feature students from different programs in Pennsylvania.
 Additionally, in the past we have offered essay contests where an essay prompt is provided.
 Winning essays get featured in our PAGC newsletter.
 We will make graduate programs aware of these offerings as they become available.
-Last, we offer a section in our quarterly newsletter where students can promote their thesis work and recruit participants.
-Please send an email to firstname.lastname@example.org if you would like to include information on your research in the next PAGC newsletter.
+Please send an email to email@example.com with any questions.

 In an effort to further the education and professional development of the membership of PAGC, the Beverly Tenenholz Memorial Scholarship (BTMS) provides scholarships to genetic counselors, genetic counseling students, and prospective genetic counselors.